![]() |

 |

-The interactive shell used to execute commands and run programs.
-Launched by init.
+rocketsh is the interactive shell used to execute commands and run programs.
+It is launched by init at boot and is always available at the system prompt.

 The rocketsh shell supports command line editing.
 You may use the cursor LEFT and RIGHT keys plus HOME and END to navigate in the current line and edit it, inserting into the line if neccessary.